Robust Non-Linear Feedback Coding via Power-Constrained Deep Learning: Introduction

 \subsection{Deep Learning-Based Channel Coding}

 A recent trend of research has been examining code design from a deep learning perspective to take advantage of its non-linear structure.
 Neural encoders and decoders have been shown to improve communication reliability and/or efficiency for various canonical channel settings including open-loop AWGN channels~\cite{nachmani2016learning, o2017introduction, dorner2017deep, kim2018communication, jiang2019turbo, habib2020learning, makkuva2021ko, chen2021cyclically}.
 In the closed-loop AWGN channel case, Deepcode~\cite{kim2018deepcode} proposes an autoencoder architecture to generate non-linear feedback codes.
 Deepcode was shown to outperform SK and CL in terms of error performance across many noise scenarios due to the wider degree of flexibility that non-linearity provides for the creation of feedback codes.
-Fully-connected neural networks and self-attention modules have also shown significant performance improvements~\cite{ozfatura2022all}.
+Deep extended feedback (DEF) codes~\cite{safavi2021deep} generalize Deepcode by including parity symbols generated based on forward-channel output observations over longer time intervals and supporting high-order modulation in the encoder to maximize spectral efficiency.
+Generalized block attention feedback (GBAF) codes~\cite{ozfatura2022all} have recently been proposed with self-attention modules that can incorporate different neural network architectures.
+It has been shown that GBAF codes significantly outperform the existing solutions, especially in the noiseless feedback scenario.

 Nevertheless, the vulnerability of these feedback codes to high forward/feedback noise remains understudied.
 High noise settings have become more pervasive as wireless networks have become denser, making reliable communications even more dependent on channel feedback~\cite{shafi20175g}.
 As pointed out in existing works~\cite{o2017introduction, dorner2017deep, jiang2019turbo}, end-to-end learning for the design of codes over point-to-point channels benefits significantly from an autoencoder architecture’s ability to jointly train the encoder and decoder.
 In this respect, high noise regimes pose two central challenges: